ACNP Honorific Awards

 • Paul Hoch Distinguished Service Award

 The Paul Hoch Distinguished Service Award is presented by the ACNP when a member has made unusually significant contributions to the College.
 The emphasis of this award is on service to the College—not for teaching, clinical, or research accomplishment.
 Recipients of the Hoch Award will receive a monetary award and a plaque to be given at the Annual Meeting.
-Nomination of women and minorities is highly encouraged.
+Nomination of women and individuals from historically excluded groups is highly encouraged.

 Any Member or Fellow of the ACNP may submit the name of a member to receive the Hoch Award by submitting the following: